Pediatric ENT

 Treatment

-- Options include antibiotics, saline irrigation, and decongestants.
+- Options include antibiotics, saline irrigation, and decongestants, to name a few.

 - Allergy management or surgery may be recommended for chronic sinusitis.